To produce a simple LaTeX document, use an editor on turing (probably emacs), and make a file that looks like this:

 two-up on a sheet sideways is with the command print -2

--Pprinter paper.dvi
+-Pprinter paper.dvi.

-You can't look at the .dvi
+You can't look at the .dvi file unless you have a

 workstation with graphics, rather than just a terminal.
 Any